-Fortunately, UPMC Pinnacle’s urological team offers a number of treatment options to remove the stones and the pain.
+Fortunately, UPMC’s urological team in Central Pa. offers a number of treatment options to remove the stones and the pain.
 Like most conditions, the sooner you have them treated the better.
 Here are some things you should know about kidney stones.

 Risk Factors of Kidney Stones